 - The rabies vaccine.
 Rabies isn’t a huge problem in most places, but it does exist almost everywhere, and is nearly 100% fatal if you contract it and are unable to get treatment.
 Getting the prophylactic vaccine before departure will buy you several extra days to get help if you’re bitten by an animal.

 - Deworming pills at a local pharmacy.
-Really only necessary if you’ve been traveling for more than three months.
-Most pharmacies will have them.
+Only worthwhile if you think you’ve been exposed to water or food in places where open defecation is common.
+Most local pharmacies will have them.

 A friend recently asked me for a list of interesting books on development, and I thought I’d share the results here.
 I read almost randomly in the field when I was still trying to narrow my initial broad interest in development down into something of which a career could be made, and the books below generally struck me as the most interesting, accessible, and generally well-supported introductions to their respective subject areas that I came across.
 (I haven’t read some of these in years, but in retrospect I think they’d all stand up decently to a reader with greater existing knowledge of development.)
 In roughly descending order of intellectual impact upon me:

 - Development as Freedom, by Amartya Sen, is one of the best books I’ve read on the general concept of “development.”
 It addresses a number of common critiques, and creates a strong philosophical framework to support the argument that “development” is still necessary.